timvieira/blog/content/kl-variational.md

-title: Notes on KL-divergence with applications to variational inference
+title: KL-divergence as an objective function
 date: 2014-10-06
 tags: math, statistics, machine-learning
 comments: true

 It's well-known that
 [KL-divergence](http://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence)
-is not symmetric, which direction is right for your problem?
+is not symmetric, but which direction is right for fitting your model?

 First, which one is which?